pbrucla/pbrucla.github.io/README.md

 ![PBR website](.github/pbr-website.png)

 Welcome to the home for Psi Beta Rho, UCLA's competitive Capture the Flag (CTF) cybersecurity team!
-We are a group of hackers, programmers, and security enthusiasts who love to learn and compete.Whether we are pwning a binary or attacking a site using cross-site scripting, we like to have fun!
+We are a group of hackers, programmers, and security enthusiasts who love to learn and compete.
+Whether we are pwning a binary or attacking a site using cross-site scripting, we like to have fun!

 This site is built using [Jekyll](https://jekyllrb.com/) and hosted on [GitHub Pages](https://pages.github.com/).
 For more information on how to run this site locally, check out the [Getting Started](#getting-started) section.